benoitLebreton-perso/doccano_on_azure/README.md

 ## Deployment
 Follow the `doccano-deploy.sh` script to deploy your resource.
 We need to have an Azure Ressource Group and a running Posgres server in it.
-It required the following env variables in your shell (fill the `profile.sh` file).
+It required the following env variables in your shell (fill the `profile.sh` file from the `profile.sh.template`).

 - you choose the admin username, password and email for doccano
   - ADMIN_USERNAME